 In 2012 real estate broker Todd McCarty noticed that the Doylestown Inn was in foreclosure.
 He put in a bid for the property for one of his clients.
 The client eventually backed out and Todd showed the building to a few more clients.
 Soon he realized the building would be a good investment for him and several family members.
 The property needed a lot of work.

-Daryl Rost, president of Rost Artisan Builders and an old friend of Todd’s from high school and who has done work in the past for some of his clients, seemed the perfect person to do this restoration.
+Daryl Rost, president of Rost Artisan Design Build and an old friend of Todd’s from high school and who has done work in the past for some of his clients, seemed the perfect person to do this restoration.
 The first thing to do was to get the hotel up and running and then build a completely new restaurant.

 Daryl enlisted the help of his talented wife Shannon to provide design themes and ideas that would both keep them on budget and make this restaurant a beautiful and winsome space.
 As Shannon puts it, “I wanted the whole project to be approachable for the person coming in on a business trip, a couple celebrating their anniversary, as well as those who want to go out to breakfast with their kids.”